LeonorTu/so_long/README.md

 ### Part 1: reading the map

-In this part of the code I checked that the given map was properly opened, that it had a ``.ber`` filetype, and then continued by reading the file one line at a time with [get_next_line](https://gitlab.com/madebypixel02/get_next_line).
+In this part of the code I checked that the given map was properly opened, that it had a ``.ber`` filetype, and then continued by reading the file one line at a time with [get_next_line](https://github.com/LeonorTu/cursus-projects/tree/main/get_next_line).
-Once that was done I filled a struct ``t_lay`` with some basic map attributes like number of players, exits, collectibles, number of rows and columns, etc. During the reading process I also created a string containing the entire map, whcih was later useful when creating a matrix with ``ft_split`` with ``\n`` as the separator.
+Once that was done I filled a struct ``t_game`` with some basic map attributes like number of players, exits, collectibles, number of rows and columns, etc. During the reading process I also created a string containing the entire map, whcih was later useful when creating a matrix with ``ft_split`` with ``\n`` as the separator.

 ### Part 2: starting the game

-For this part I took the ``t_lay`` and my map matrix to build my main ``t_game`` struct.
+For this part I took the ``t_game`` and my map matrix to build my main ``t_game`` struct.
 This struct includes more detailed information about my game state, such a list of pacmans, a list of ghosts, the number of loop repetitions (frames), and other info.
 From here I initialized a window with the mlx function and started drawing the static elements of the map (walls, spaces and collectibles) on the window.
 The mlx library, as other graphic libraries, has an infinite loop where the game events happen.
 From here I check the state of the game to re-print certain elements of the map or to manage special events, such as when Pacman dies or when ghosts are in panic mode.
 The ``mlx`` library has hooks, which essentially link certain events on the computer (keypresses, mouse clicks, etc) with functions we implement.
 In my case I 'hooked' the end of the game function to pressing the ``x`` button to close the window.
 Also, I used a key hook to link keypresses with pacman's movements.